Skip to main content

 Cables in a trench

 Trenching for electrical cables requires precision and compliance with safety standards, ensuring that installations are both efficient and secure.
-A professional will carry out the following steps:
+A tradesperson will carry out the following steps:

 Assess the Site: Begin by evaluating the area where the trench will be dug.
 Check for underground utilities to avoid damaging existing infrastructure.
 Local services can assist with identifying utility locations.